Gaussian fluctuating Generally covariant diffusion: Fluctuations and general covariance

-Considering Gaussian partition functions seem to work well even in strongly coupled dynamics \cite{gauss1} and are also the only finite width distribution which is a fixed point of convolution equations \cite{gauss2} we believe it to be a reasonable ansatz in the absence of critical points.
+A simple justification of the Gaussian ansatz is that, since general covariance requires fluctuations, this ansatz is the simplest that can explicitly accomodate it.
+Furthermore, Gaussian partition functions seem to work well even in strongly coupled dynamics \cite{gauss1} and are also the only finite width distribution which is a fixed point of renormalization group flows \cite{gauss2} (a result similar to Donsker's theorem in mathematics) we believe it to be a reasonable ansatz in the absence of critical points.
 What this means physically is that taking the lattice spacing on which to define the Gaussian partition functions to zero will not result in additional terms but in the ``flow`` of the average and width to a specific fixed point \cite{gauss2}.
+It is worth noting that, as shown in the appendix, existing thermostatic backreaction approaches \cite{kovtun,delacretaz,xinan} are also Gaussian in the sense that ''non-Gaussian terms'' either regularize the two leading cumulants (as in stochastic diffusion), or just the first cumulant (when an effective deterministic theory is written out as a gradient expansion, reflecting the spectral analysis of the Kubo correlator).
+Where our approach differs is that fluctuations are non-perturbative, and the general covariance underlying the local Lorentz invariance of the ''ergodic'' microscopic dynamics is exact.
+This makes for a much more complicated dynamics, where the whole ensemble needs to be evolved from initial conditions (In \cite{kovtun,delacretaz,xinan} it is directly computable from the action), but avoids a thermostatic background thereby respecting the microscopic symmetries of the dynamics.
 Note also that going beyond the Gaussian approximation is possible, provided higher order Ward identities and response relations are available.

+Here we want to apply the methods of \cite{sampaio} to diffusion of conserved charges.
+We would like to immediately clarify that in a sense this is an academic exercise: The physical applicability would be a system whose energy-momentum fluctuation and dissipation scales are very short, but conserved charge fluctuation and dissipation scales are very long.
+We are not aware of such a system in nature, for instance in the cited nuclear and astrophysic application \cite{expdiff1,expdiff2,expdiff3,expdiff4} diffusion of conserved charge is of the same order as diffusion of momentum.

+Nevertheless, the importance of diffusion as the simplest hydrodynamic-like theory motivates us to see how it looks like in this new ansatz, and also to see how the semplification of diffusion w.r.t. full hydrodynamics reflects here.
+As we shall see, indeed the simpler structure of diffusion means the dynamics will have some qualitative differences.